 How do we store your data and security

 We only keep your data for as long as we need to in order to use it, and/or for as long as we have your permission to keep it.
 In any event, we will conduct an annual review to ascertain whether we need to keep your data.
 Your data will be deleted if we no longer need it.

-Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the US.
+Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between the European Union and the United Kingdom to the US.
 For further details, see the European Commission: EU-US Privacy Shield.

 Data security is of great importance to us, and to protect your data we have put in place suitable physical, electronic and managerial procedures to safeguard and secure data collected through the normal course of our business with you, via our Website and through any other form of correspondence with us, such as in person a events, business meetings etc or by email or phone.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.